karimdxy/blog/src/blog/lessons-in-failing-startup.md

 Otherwise why would you believe a single word of what I said?

 **So, how do you build an audience?** I admit that I have a few ideas, but they're too crude to expose right now.
 I'll share them when they're fully baked!
+So be sure to follow me.

 ## One last thing